The Key to Our Future

-“Our company invests a lot of time and energy in meeting and exceeding international standards and certifications.
-We invest in both our workforce and our facility so we can continue to lead in the development of new and groundbreaking technologies.
-Exciting innovation is happening here on Long Island, and our STEAM students can be a part of that.”
+“Our company invests a lot of resources to ensure that we meet and exceed international standards and certifications.
+We invest in both our workforce and our facilities so we can continue to lead in the development of new and groundbreaking technologies.
+Exciting innovation is happening here on Long Island, and local STEAM students can be a part of that.”

 Spectronics has both ISO 9001:2008 quality management certification and AS9100C aerospace certification.

 This means Spectronics takes great care in the creation and delivery of products, ensuring that consistency is maintained through rigorous quality control checks, data gathering, and continuous improvement of their manufacturing processes.

 More than six decades since its inception, the goal of Spectronics is still the same – to produce effective, top-quality products that are on the cutting edge of today’s technology, with the utmost dedication to customer satisfaction.

 Spectroline® fluorescent dyes are used to check for fluid leaks in power plants, nuclear reactors, oil pipelines and industrial facilities worldwide, and were even used on the U.S. Space Shuttle.

 Spectronics Corporation is one of Long Island’s largest manufacturers.
 Their products are sold in more 150 countries worldwide.
 Spectronics Corporation invented fluorescent leak detection in 1955 and today they are the world’s leading manufacturer of ultraviolet equipment and fluorescent materials.
 Spectroline® UV lamps and radiometers are widely used to verify the structural integrity of military and commercial aircraft.